“Falcon Crest”: A Prime-Time Drama Set in the Wine Industry

-From 1981 until 1990, television fans were familiar with Spring Mountain Vineyards as the setting for the CBS drama series Falcon Crest.
-Each summer, the cast, and crew would shoot outdoor scenes for six weeks before moving to Los Angeles to shoot indoors.
+From 1981 to 1990, television viewers associated Spring Mountain Vineyards with the CBS drama series “Falcon Crest.”
+Each summer, the cast and crew would film outdoor scenes at the vineyard for six weeks before relocating to Los Angeles for indoor shoots.